turbot/tailpipe-docs/docs/collect/manage-data.md

 tailpipe table list --output json
 ```

-To view details of a single, table, use the `show` command:
+To view details of a single table, use the `show` command:
 ```bash
 tailpipe table show aws_cloudtrail_log
 ```